apple/swift-protobuf/Documentation/RELEASING.md

-   CocoaPods only does one Swift Module per podspec, so the current three modules can be modeled via three podspec files that have dependencies: SwiftProtobufCore.podspec -> SwiftProtobufFoundationCompat.podspec -> SwiftProtobuf.podspec.
+   CocoaPods only does one Swift Module per podspec, so the current three modules can be modeled via three podspec files that have dependencies: SwiftProtobufCore.podspec -> SwiftProtobuf.podspec.
 So they end up having to be published in that order:

    1. Publish the `SwiftProtobufCore.podspec`: